I am a solo male traveller aged 61 and I am thinking of holidaying in Thailand and would appreciate some advice.

 Lisa almost 3 years ago

 Hi Graham, My partner & I in our 50's have been holidaying on Koh Samui the past couple of years.
 You can hire a car & be in the middle of it all in Chaweng or in quieter spots down south.
 The Bophut markets Friday night make for a social night out.
 Day trips to the National marine parks are also worthwhile.
 The north of Koh Phangan is a quite spot also.
-We love Chiang Mai & the nightly markets & cultural history- would recommend a few nights at least in the north. over 2 years agoAnswered by Sandy & G via WorldNomads.com
+We love Chiang Mai & the nightly markets & cultural history- would recommend a few nights at least in the north. almost 3 years agoAnswered by Sandy & G via WorldNomads.com

 I am a 64 yo female, traveling solo in Thailand.
 My first stint was 2 mo, before going to Laos, Cambodia, and Vietnam.
 I am now in my third month being in Thailand.